lekhajee/reveal.js/Speaker Notes.md

 # Lekha

-## What Is Autoscale? ##

-Rackspace Autoscale is a system which automates the process of getting the right amount of compute capacity for an application, by creating (scaling up) and deleting (scaling down) servers and associating them with load balancers.

-In order to perform this task, Autoscale speaks to three back-end APIs:
-Rackspace Identity for authentication and impersonation, Rackspace Cloud Servers for provisioning and deleting servers, and Rackspace Cloud Load Balancers for adding and removing servers to load balancers as they are created and deleted.

-Rackspace Identity is API-compatible with OpenStack Identity v2, Rackspace Cloud Servers is powered by and API-compatible with OpenStack Compute, although Rackspace Cloud Load Balancers is a custom API.

 ### as a QE ###

 The development started, and I was the QE in the group, and I started writing